ai-robotics-estonia/_project_template_/README.md

 - *a) To fill in the description [below](https://github.com/ai-robotics-estonia/_project_template_/edit/main/README.md#implementation-details)*
 *OR*
-- *c) a cutom agreement with the AIRE team*
+- *c) a custom agreement with the AIRE team*

 ## Objectives of the Demonstration Project
 *Please provide your objectives here.*

 ## Activities and results of demonstration project
-*Challenge addressed (i.e. whetehr and how the initial challenge was changed during the project, for which investment the demonstration project was provided)*
+*Challenge addressed (i.e. whether and how the initial challenge was changed during the project, for which investment the demonstration project was provided)*
 -  *a)*

 *Data sources (which data was used for the technological solution)*